RISC-V: History

 The term RISC dates from about 1980.
-Before then, there was some knowledge that simpler computers can be effective (e.g., John Cocke at IBM Research), but the design principles were not widely described.
+Before then, there was some knowledge (see John Cocke) that simpler computers can be effective, but the design principles were not widely described.
 Simple, effective computers have always been of academic interest, and resulted in the RISC instruction set DLX for the first edition of Computer Architecture: A Quantitative Approach in 1990 of which David Patterson was a co-author, and he later participated in the RISC-V origination.
-DLX was intended for educational use; academics and hobbyists implemented it using field-programmable gate arrays, but it was never truly intended for commercial deployment.
-ARM CPUs, versions 2 and earlier, had a public-domain instruction set and are still supported by the GNU Compiler Collection (GCC), a popular free-software compiler.
-Three open-source cores exist for this ISA, but were never manufactured.
-OpenRISC is an open-source ISA based on DLX, with associated RISC designs, and is fully supported with GCC and Linux implementations, although it too has few commercial implementations.
+DLX was intended for educational use; academics and hobbyists implemented it using field-programmable gate arrays (FPGA), but it was never truly intended for commercial deployment.

-Krste Asanović at the University of California, Berkeley, had a research requirement for an open-source computer system, and in 2010, he decided to develop and publish one in a "short, three-month project over the summer" with several of his graduate students.
+Krste Asanović at the University of California, Berkeley, had a research requirement for an open-source CPU core, and in 2010, he decided to develop and publish his own, in a "short, three-month project over the summer" with several of his graduate students.
+Several established open-source alternatives were available, but Asanović chose not to use them.
+ARM and SuperH CPUs (versions 2 and earlier) had public-domain instruction sets with VHDL implementation files, while complete OpenRISC, OpenPOWER, and OpenSPARC / LEON cores were also available either as VHDL files or from various vendors.
+All of these existing options were supported by the GNU Compiler Collection (GCC), a popular free-software compiler, and had Linux kernel support.
 The plan was to aid both academic and industrial users.
-David Patterson at Berkeley joined the collaboration as he was the originator of the Berkeley RISC, and the RISC-V is the eponymous fifth generation of his long series of cooperative RISC-based research projects.
+David Patterson at Berkeley joined the collaboration as he was the originator of the Berkeley RISC, and the RISC-V is the eponymous fifth generation of his long series of cooperative RISC-based research projects at the University of California, Berkeley (RISC-I and RISC-II published in 1981 by Patterson, who refers to the SOAR architecture from 1984 as "RISC-III" and the SPUR architecture from 1988 as "RISC-IV").
 At this stage, students provided initial software, simulations, and CPU designs.

 The RISC-V authors and their institution originally sourced the ISA documents and several CPU designs under BSD licenses, which allow derivative works—such as RISC-V chip designs—to be either open and free, or closed and proprietary.
 The ISA specification itself (i.e., the encoding of the instruction set) was published in 2011 as open source, with all rights reserved.
 The actual technical report (an expression of the specification) was later placed under a Creative Commons license to permit enhancement by external contributors through the RISC-V Foundation, and later RISC-V International.

 A full history of RISC-V has been published on the RISC-V International website.